-- Funding is not available for thesis or dissertation projects. - Equipment cannot be purchased using this mechanism unless it is absolutely required for the execution of the project.
-Prior approve from Ryan Bentley is required.
-All equipment purchased using CCTS Pilot funds belongs to the CCTS and equipment will be returned to the CCTS at the completion of the project.

-- Funding will not be awarded as bridge funding for ongoing projects. - Funds cannot be used to support salary of the Principal Investigator or other investigators with faculty appointments. - No funds will be provided for publication costs. - No funds will be provided for professional memberships. - Facilities and Administrative costs, also known as indirect costs are not permitted.
+- Equipment cannot be purchased using this mechanism unless it is absolutely required for the execution of the project.
+Prior approval from your institutional contact is required.
+All equipment purchased using Pilot funds belongs to the purchasing institution and equipment will be returned to the institution at the completion of the project. - Funding will not be awarded as bridge funding for ongoing projects. - No funds will be provided for publication costs. - No funds will be provided for professional memberships. - Facilities and Administrative costs, also known as indirect costs are not permitted.

 In the event that additional intra/extramural funds are secured to support the study outlined in your application you must immediately notify Amy Thomas (859-323-7395, amy.thomas17@uky.edu).
-Funds will be held by the CCTS and the budgets invoiced for a period of 12 months maximum, dependent on the nature and scope of the study.
-Individual principal investigators will not be allowed to hold more than one CCTS pilot research award at any one time.
+Budgets will be invoiced for a period of 12 months maximum.
+UK investigators will not be allowed to hold more than one CCTS pilot research award at any one time.